What is Streptococcus pyogenes?

 - Kidney inflammation

-- Rheumatic fever, which can lead to painful and inflamed joints, a specific type of rash, or heart valve damage
+- Rheumatic feveropen_in_new, which can lead to painful and inflamed joints, a specific type of rash, or heart valve damage

 - Cellulitis